Huntonion/vending-machine-helper/README.md

 docker run -itd --network VMH --name mybroker eclipse-mosquitto mosquitto -c /mosquitto-no-auth.conf

  ```
 In order to simulate the devices, the application uses a Json file (devices.json), which at the moment includes 8 devices, however, as long as the document is correctly formatted, you can add as many devices as you want up to potentially an infinite number.
-Therefore, the next step is to copy the devices.json file into the volume, to do so (this project was developed on MAC OS , and accessing the volume directly is not possible, therefore the most suitable solution was to copy and paste the files out and back in the volume):
+Therefore, the next step is to copy the devices.json file into the volume, to do so:
+*Note:this project was developed on MAC OS , and accessing the volume directly is not possible, therefore the most suitable solution was to copy and paste the files out and back in the volume*

 ```
 docker cp devices.json nodered_VMH:/data/devices.json